API Tester - Free Online HTTP Request Builder

 If you receive a 401 Unauthorized response, check that your token or credentials are correct and properly formatted.
 Try the request without authentication first to confirm the endpoint exists (you should get 401, not 404).
 Verify the token has not expired.
 Check that the authentication header name matches what the API expects (Authorization for Bearer and Basic, or a custom header for API keys).

 Send intentionally malformed requests to verify that the API returns proper error messages.
 Try missing required fields, invalid data types, extremely long strings, and special characters.
-A well-designed API should return descriptive error messages with appropriate 4xx status codes, not crash with a 500 error.
+A well- API should return descriptive error messages with appropriate 4xx status codes, not crash with a 500 error.

 Source: Hacker News

-This api tester tool was built after analyzing search patterns, user requirements, and existing solutions.
+This api tester tool was after analyzing search patterns, user requirements, and existing solutions.
 We tested across Chrome, Firefox, Safari, and Edge.
 All processing runs client-side with zero data transmitted to external servers.
 Last reviewed March 19, 2026.

 | Browser | Desktop | Mobile |